rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-debian-10.md

    Here, you can create the admin user and configure database access.
 For the admin account, choose any secure username and password combination.
 For the database, enter the same credentials that you configured earlier.
-The user should be **nextcloud** with the database and the password you set.

 Nextcloud then installs the base system as well as a few applications you might find useful.
 After this finishes, the Nextcloud panel displays and you are ready to upload some files.